Jenga01/todo/README.md

 Install missing dependencies:
 `composer install`

+copy .env.example to .env and edit config by your environment

 And generate APP_KEY in .env file: `php artisan key:generate`

 API is using JWT authentication, hence password is needed for the JWT.
 Execute this command: